FACG4/Test-coverage/README.md

 Since all the good ones are taken.
  Comes from the loose association of ideas across coverage, carpet-area coverage, the country that makes good carpets and so on...

+# NYC

+The NYC Node module can be used to generate test coverage reports.
+These reports will track how much of the application code is covered by unit tests.
+If any code is not being called or tested, NYC will indicate the ‘uncovered’ lines in both the command line and the generated reporting page.

 ## Instrumenting your code
 You can install nyc as a development dependency and add it to the test stanza in your package.json.